seuros/meridian/BUILDING.md

 # REMOTE BUILD (GITHUB)

 RefindPlus can be built by leveraging GitHub's Workflow Artefact creation and storage capabilities.\
-A GitHub `Workflow Action` is provided in this repository to facilitate this.
+A GitHub `Workflow Action` is included in this repository to facilitate this.

 - Navigate to https://github.com/RefindPlusRepo/RefindPlus and fork the repository.
 - Navigate to `https://github.com/YOUR_GITHUB_USERNAME_GOES_HERE/RefindPlus.git`.